 For this reason, in recent years, the guadua has attracted more and more engineers and architects who see it as an excellent alternative that easily competes with concrete and steel.

-Several projects using this novel material have been carried out in the Coffee Triangle.
+Several projects using this novel material have been carried out in the Coffee Cultural Landscape.
 The most representative is the famous Zeri Pavilion built by the renowned architect Simón Vélez in the Recinto de Pensamiento in Manizales.
 Architect Vélez also built the “Guadua Pavilion", a star attraction at the Expo-Hannover 2000 World Fair in Germany.
 He amazed Germany with the originality, beautiful designs, and functionality of the guadua as a construction material.

 Other guadua projects include two large toll booths on the Pereira – Manizales y Pereira – Armenia highway.
 The creativity of their design attracts the attention of tourists.

 A toll booth made of guadua bamboo /Photograph: Mario Carvajal/

 Aside from being a highly appreciated material in architecture and construction, in the hands of our artisans, it is excellent material for manufacturing well-designed furniture, lamps, and other accessories of everyday life that constantly remind us of their origin in the Colombian landscape.

 Guadua groves have been growing in Colombia for centuries becoming an indispensable element of our land of coffee.
 Thanks to the creativity and talent of our artisans, the guadua continue to be transformed into original creations that make Colombia famous.